“I would like to be able to look Maitreyi in the eyes…” — Bengal Nights, 1933

 “And so that is philosophy, I thought, and I smiled.”

-And then Maitreyi changes the subject and speaks to Mircea about Tagore and her mother.
+And then Maitreyi changes the subject and speaks to Mircea-as-Alain about Tagore and her mother.
 What’s funny is that after his stay in India, Mircea earned his PhD in Yogic studies six years later, and devoted the rest of his life to philosophical inquiry, claiming to have always remained psychically connected to the young woman who had inspired the rest of his life.

-According to Devi, however, the conversation instead arises when recalling a poem she wrote that her father half praised:
+According to Devi, however, the conversation instead arises when recalling a poem she wrote and that her father half praised:

 Mircea smiled and said banteringly, “How can a little girl like you write philosophical poems.”